Hands-on Activity: Earthquake in the Classroom

-Instruct students that in a science lab or during science experiments, nothing should ever be put into their mouths.
+Inform students that in a science lab or during science experiments, nothing should ever be put into their mouths.
 The marshmallows and Jell-O® are not for consumption.
-The teacher may keep some out for a treat after the activity.
+Instead, set some aside for a treat after the activity.

 Troubleshooting Tips (Return to Contents)

-The Jell-O® should not be left uncovered too long, as it will dry out and become less fluid, which will affect the activity results.
+Do not leave the Jell-O® uncovered too long, as it dries out and becomes less fluid, which affects the activity results.